cinqict/jenkins-init-groovy/README.md

 ## Configure Jenkins using Groovy

 Jenkins offers a hook, the `init.groovy.d` directory, where you can add your Groovy code for all initial jenkins configurations.
+In the `init.groovy.d.example` directory you can find groovy examples.

 ## Developing Groovy files yourself